 4. The carnival in Nassereith – a whole series of events

-The Schellerlaufen is the highlight of the carinval seasons, however it involves a series of events.
-As mentioned the carnival fever starts with the carnival gathering on the 6th of January, where it will clear which men will have which role.
+The Schellerlaufen is the highlight of the carnival seasons, however it involves a series of events.
+As mentioned the carnival fever starts with the carnival gathering in January, where it will clear which men will have which role.
 On the Sunday after the carnival gathering the carnival has to be found and the “Fasnachts Suacha” (looking for the carnival) takes place.
-The carinval is embodied in a figure called “Ruassler”.
+The carnival is embodied in a figure called “Ruassler”.
 Ruas is the local word for soot.
 Being blackend with soot is a symbol of luck.
 Hundreds of men dress up and look with unique gear for the “Ruassler”.
 Once it has been found in a pile of snow the whole community attunes with a big “Autupete Hö”.
 In between the “Fasnachts Sucha” and the Schellerlaufen, the main figures gather every Sunday for a big rehearsal.
 Under the strict eyes of the locals and many spectators they have to perform at their best.
-This year the main event the Schellerlaufen takes place on the 24th of January and is the main highlight of the carnival season.
+2019 the main event the Schellerlaufen takes place on the 17th of February and is the main highlight of the carnival season.
 The week after the carnival the funeral takes place and the “Ruassler” will be accompanied on his last journey.
-This is the end of the carnival season and the village has to wait for another three years until the whole spirit starts
+This is the end of the carnival season and the village has to wait for another three years until the whole spirit starts.

 5. A colourful spectacle